Flood risk snapshot · Ocean Breeze, FL

 Effective local time

-Rip Current Statement issued May 16 at 1:08AM EDT until May 17 at 4:00AM EDT by NWS Melbourne FL
+Marine Weather Statement issued July 12 at 5:37PM EDT by NWS Melbourne FL

 Flood intelligence snapshot